 Third Ledge, Upper Hooch

 Third Ledge, Upper HoochPhoto of Will Reeves and Clint Rienhart by Will Reeves

 250 - 3000 cfs

-Lots of fun, but more challenging - This can be tricky for those with less skill/experience and used to lower levels.
+Low but still fun - You have to search for surf spots.
 This gauge is located near the takeout bridge, including water from the Soquee.
 The Leaf gauge is a better indicator.

 CHATTAHOOCHEE RIVER NEAR LEAF, GA.